piever/juliacon2018/markdown.md

 ---

-# Type stable column extraction: column-wise macros
+# Type stable column extraction

 Each symbol gets replaced with the corresponding column: